-Content and Time Organization, Formations, and Teaching Points Expected Student Outcomes Arrival (Time) This column is for notes in bullets or outline What students will know and form. do.
-Attendance (Time) Quick glances Write these in a SMART Key words/phrases format: S pecific, M easurable, Intro (Time) Include content Attainable, Realistic, ~organization - equip distribution, Timebound PE - Warm-up transitions etc. (Time) ~Formations - location and These are additional cues for grouping of students in each step of writing these outcomes.
-Review (Time) plan - circles, scattered, lines, Action - action verb (e.g. walk, squads etc. May diagram shoot, write etc.) Lesson Focus (Time) ~Teaching points - techniques/tips Condition - circumstances, be to remember specific (e.g. in squads, in 4 Application (Time) ~Resources - attach these on minutes, etc.) separate page - PPT, assessments, Criteria - measurement tool Culminating Activity handouts etc. (e.g. time, distance, completed, (Time) accomplished etc.) - PE - Stretching (Time) Closure (Time) Dismissal (Time)
+Content and Time Organization, Formations, and Teaching Points Expected Student Outcomes Arrival (Time) This column is for notes in bullets or outline form.
+What students will know and do.
+Attendance (Time) Quick glancesKey words/phrases Write these in a SMART format: S pecific, M easurable, Intro (Time) Include content ~organization - equip distribution, Attainable, Realistic, Timebound PE - Warm-up transitions etc. (Time) ~Formations - location and grouping of students in each step of These are additional cues for writing these outcomes.
+Review (Time) plan - circles, scattered, lines, squads etc. May diagram Action - action verb (e.g. walk, shoot, write etc.) Lesson Focus (Time) ~Teaching points - techniques/tips to remember Condition - circumstances, be specific (e.g. in squads, in 4 Application (Time) ~Resources - attach these on separate page - PPT, assessments, minutes, etc.) Criteria - measurement tool Culminating Activity (Time) handouts etc. (e.g. time, distance, completed, accomplished etc.) PE - Stretching (Time) Closure (Time) Dismissal (Time)